Why You Need to Soak Your Grains, Beans, Nuts and Seeds

 How to Make Soaking a Regular Part of Your Food Preparation

 Now that I’ve thoroughly convinced you to soak your grains, beans, nuts and seeds before you cook or eat them, it’s time to learn how!
 Don’t worry, it doesn’t require elaborate techniques or ancient equipment.
 All that is necessary is a little planning.
 Head on over to Soaking Grains, Beans, Nuts & Seeds 101 to learn how.

-In the meantime, I have provided you a list of resources that sell sprouted products, because I don’t want to leave you empty handed.
-I especially love the pre-soaked beans and the nut butters!!
+In the meantime, I have provided you a list of resources that sell sprouted products, because I don’t want to leave you empty-handed.
+I especially love the pre-soaked beans and the nut butter!!